 It also carves out restrictions for heritage homes.
 This isn’t about losing homes; it’s about helping give us all more affordable options.

 Add your name if you support making middle-class homeownership a reality again in Vancouver.
-We will keep you up to date on Kennedy's plans to build housing working families can afford.
+We will keep you up to date on Kennedy's plans to bring back Making HOME this summer!

 Together, we can make Vancouver a city for everyone because it builds homes for everyone.